In Exercises 1–8, parametric equations and a value for the parame... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 1–8, parametric equations and a value for the parameter t are given.
-Find the coordinates of the point on the plane curve described by the parametric equations corresponding to the given value of t. x = 4 + 2 cos t, y = 3 + 5 sin t; t = π/2
+Find the coordinates of the point on the plane curve described by the parametric equations corresponding to the given value of t. x = 7 − 4t, y = 5 + 6t; t = 1

 Verified Solution